Basic informations

 behave nervously, stops eating and is unwilling to go for walks.
 She starts

 preparing a nest, digs holes in the garden, and gathers toys.
+Treatment In a benign course it is sufficient to provide the bitch with a lot of exercise

+the uterus are removed.
+It is done under narcosis.
 The advantage of this procedure is a decreased likelihood or impossibility

 of many sicknesses of hormonal ground.
 This includes pyometra, false pregnancy,